Rayanox/ElectronicRemoteDriver-WS/README.md

 With:
 - First, between parenthesis are declared usefully parameters.
 Currently, only the parameter TD exists, and means the time to keep the PIN activated by default when no time is specified.
 So TD=0.4 means that a PIN will be activated during 400 ms when no time is specified.
 If this parameter is not set, then the default time is set to 500ms.
 - Then, between "{}" is written the commands sequence
+- The '-' separates each command
+- The ';' is an optional character that separates the PIN number (on left) and the associated parameter (on right):
+  - if the parameter is a Double number, then it means the parameter is the time to keep the PIN pressed.
+  - if the parameter equals "ON", then it means that the PIN must be set to an ON state.
+It's the same logic for the "OFF" state.

 # Project example